 ACTU Secretary

-Australian workers know all too well what has happened with previous Coalition Governments – During the past decade of the Abbott/Turnbull/Morrison Government, big business profits soared, while workers wages barely moved.
+Australian workers know all too well what has happened with previous Coalition Governments – during the past decade of the Abbott/Turnbull/Morrison government, big business profits soared, while workers wages barely moved.

 The upcoming election will be a choice between fairer rights for workers and the Coalition’s commitment to taking away every right they can.